Cognitive Psychology MCQs 30 Questions Online Test

 - d) Emotional regulation

-What is the primary role of the hippocampus in cognition?
+What is the primary role of the hippocampus in cognition?- a) Regulating emotions

 - b) Encoding and retrieving memories